LinCarbajales/lincarbajales/README.md

 ## About Me

 Hi, I'm Lin Carbajales, a **full-stack web developer** in training at Factoría F5.
 Right now I'm diving deeper into Java and its back-end functionalities.
-I'm also interested in video-game development.
+I'm also interested in video game development.

 ## My Skills